Why do some people live to 100+? Is it down to lifestyle choices, to our genes or to something else?

 - As we report elsewhere on Age Watch, Loma Linda in California is an interesting case study.
 A combination of exercise, vegetarian food, not smoking, eating nuts, social support and church attendance are believed to help explain why they tend to live 4 -7 years longer than other Californians.

 Is it the way you are?

 - Centenarians seem to be able to handle stress better than most people.
-It is likely that this can slow down aging, as being adaptable can help you manage stress better.
+In one study oxidative stress (OE) levels were lower in centenarians than in younger elderly, and the lower the OE grade, the higher the likelihood of being centenarian.
+It is likely that this can slow down ageing, as being adaptable can help you manage stress better.

 - The Longevity Project suggests that being conscientious is the key to a long life.
 The hypothesis is that conscientious people are less prone to leading risky lives.
 They also seem biologically predisposed to live longer (possibly due to different levels of the chemical serotonin in the brain – believed to affect our mood, social behavior, appetite, digestion, sleep and memory).
 And they ‘find their way to happier marriages, better friendships and healthier work situations’ with all the attendant health benefits.

 Is it the world in which they lived?

 Are centenarians today coming from a generation of people who lived with fewer comforts and less exposure to the potentially harmful effects of modern technology?